 There are many reasons women delay motherhood, and sometimes the delay is not one of their choosing.
 Cancer and other diseases can severely damage a woman’s ability to have a child.
 A family history of early menopause can also prompt women to freeze their eggs.
 Some women undergoing IVF may decide to freeze eggs for later IVF cycles because they do not wish to freeze embryos for moral, religious, or ethical reasons.

 Whatever the reason, we understand that preserving your fertility is a deeply personal decision.
 Our care team at Fertility Centers of New England will help you determine if egg freezing is the right option for you and tailor treatment to your particular situation.
+We’re also available to walk you through applicable egg freezing costs, which is a question many prospective patients have.

 Eggs for freezing are retrieved in the same way they would be for an IVF cycle.
 Once harvested, the egg undergoes a rapid freezing process called vitrification that allows it to enter a glass-like state.

 The initial short-term storage will occur at our facility; however, long-term storage can be arranged at a special “cryobank,” where they securely maintain and indefinitely store frozen human specimens.
-Most likely eggs can be stored indefinitely and once it comes time to thaw for fertilization, we anticipate that up to 80% of the cryopreserved eggs will survive the thawing process
+Most likely eggs can be stored indefinitely, and once it comes time to thaw for fertilization, we anticipate that up to 80% of the cryopreserved eggs will survive the thawing process.

 We offer short-term storage onsite in our laboratory, however, long-term storage can be arranged at a special cryobank where they can securely maintain and indefinitely store your eggs.